-People Making THE Difference: How We Make Things Happen
+People Going Beyond: How We Make Things Happen

 In addition to expanding the site’s R&D, testing and customer onboarding areas (along with numerous other advancements throughout the years, with the R&D laboratory expanded in 2017 and a number of other manufacturing upgrades made in 2016), the Kontich initiative also establishes sales and engineering around customer markets with a focus on customer needs in design, We refer to this initial stage as “Capture.”
 These sales and engineering roles will be organized by the types of markets—aerospace, life sciences and oil and gas.

 In a second step, the site has launched a pilot in operations, focusing on addressing customers’ specific needs (for quality, cost, etc.) in delivery.
 We refer to these roles as “Delight.”
 These “white room” operation teams consist of everything a small producer would need, with a team leader-coach and finance, purchasing, maintenance and customer service supporting each other operationally.
 Teams will be focused on addressing customer needs, making sure each team throughout the organization is accountable to expand customer centricity.
 This structure will enable teams to leverage important experience across industries, work together and share resources, as well as manage goals and objectives to expand our focus on customers.